gmorel/thelia2-coupon-give-free-product/README.md

 ## Thelia 2 Module

 This module is used to allow an admin to generate Coupon giving a free product to a customer.
-Thid will allow a Customer to get a predifined product for free if he enters the Cupon code and meets its conditions.
+This will allow a Customer to get a predefined product for free if he enters the Coupon code and meets its conditions.

 This is used as an example for the Coupon module.